+where $\tilde{E}^{\left(n\right)}$ are Fourier coefficients satisfying $\tilde{E}^{\left(-n\right)}=\tilde{E}^{\left(n\right)*}$.
+Meanwhile, in the case of an actual pulsar, the electric field will deviate from the above.
+We deal with this effect as an intrinsic noise.
+The derived noise in an observation can be reduced by a correlation method with a PTA, which will be introduced later.

-A radio telescope measures an amplified EMW using a parabolic mirror.
-Thus, received EMWs in the radio telescope have frequencies that are larger than the mirror's inverse focal length.
-Frequency bands of existing radio telescopes extend from $100\mathrm{MHz}$ to $100\mathrm{GHz}$ \cite{bolli_international_2019}.
-However, the frequency of pulsar $\fz$ is at most $\sim1\mathrm{KHz}$ \cite{hessels_radio_2006}.
+A radio telescope measures an EMW with a frequency band from $100\mathrm{MHz}$ to $100\mathrm{GHz}$ (\cite{bolli_international_2019}).
+However, the frequency of pulsar $\fz$ is at most $\sim1\mathrm{KHz}$ (\cite{hessels_radio_2006}).
 Accordingly, we only consider the partial frequency range of EMW inside the radio telescope frequency band as